In addition, students complete 342 hours of clinical practicum in the on-site clinic.

 CCMH is well known within the field of massage therapy, and clinic owners are aware of the high quality of therapists that come out of our programs.
 We prepare our graduates to become leaders in their profession.

-16 Month Fast Track
+21 Month Regular Track

 ONSITE